WHU-SNA/SLF/README.md

 #### Tasks on signed networks
 For **sign prediction** task, we use `AUC` and `Macro-F1` for evaluation.

 For **link prediction** task, we use `AUC@p`, `AUC@n` and `AUC@non` for evaluation.
 Refer to our paper for detailed description.
-We adimit that it is a wrong choice to use `Micro-F1` for evaluation on a dataset with unbalanced labels, so we removed this metric.
+We adimit that it is not a good choice to use `Micro-F1` for evaluation on a dataset with unbalanced labels, so we removed this metric.

 We perform the evaluation after each epoch, and output the provisional result like the following:
 ```